HTV-X: Design

 The HTV-X measures 8 m in length.
 It is launched by the H3 rocket with a payload fairing widened to 5.4 m (in contrast to normal 5.2 m), and Payload Adapter Fitting (PAF) widened to 4.4 m to allow increased structural strength and accommodate the side hatch.

 Reusing the pressurised logistics module design from previous HTV reduces development cost and risk.
 Concentrating RCS thrusters and solar arrays on the service module simplifies wiring and piping, lowering weight and manufacturing cost.
 External loading of unpressurised cargo enables larger payloads, limited only by the fairing.
 The goal is to halve costs while maintaining or extending HTV capabilities.
-Simplification was expected to reduce launch mass to 15500 kg from HTV’s 16500 kg, while increasing maximum cargo mass to 5,850 kg from 4000 kg.
+Simplification was expected to reduce launch mass to 15500 kg from HTV's 16500 kg, while increasing maximum cargo mass to 5,850 kg from 4000 kg.

 Other proposed payloads for replacing the unpressurised cargo module during ISS resupply missions include external sensor packages, an IDSS connector for automated docking, satellite rendezvous trials, piggyback small satellites, station return capsules, assembly of lunar mission modules, and acting as a space tug to store resources such as recyclable materials, excess propellant, and spare parts in orbit for future use.

 History

-In May 2015, Japan's Ministry of Education, Culture, Sports, Science and Technology announced a proposal to replace the HTV with an improved, cost-reduced version preliminarily called HTV-X. The proposal of HTV-X in 2015 was as follows:
+In May 2015, Japan's Ministry of Education, Culture, Sports, Science and Technology announced a proposal to replace the HTV with a redesigned, lower-cost successor preliminarily designated HTV-X. The 2015 proposal included the following design choices: